 Cord Blood Banking is safe and LifeCell has made it safer by modifying its Maternal Health History and Antenatal History Questionnaire to obtain and document a detailed travel history, history of exposure to people with symptoms of COVID-19, and development of symptoms of COVID-19 and immunocompromised conditions, prior to banking their newborn’s stem cells.
 This is our voluntary precautionary measure even though the current studies show that the coronavirus is not expected to appear in the umbilical cord blood.
 The philosophy is to collect the information now in case it becomes important later.
 Currently, there are no regulatory requirements necessitating the same.
 We have not had to change our collection procedures because the cord blood is collected by our trained staff under the supervision of the attending obstetrician inside a sterile delivery room anyway.
 We are closely monitoring and following national and international best practices across our laboratories and offices to mitigate risks associated with Coronavirus Disease 2019 (COVID-19).
 Additionally, LifeCell has also launched the COVID-19 Testing for Asymptomatic Pregnant Women as per the recent ICMR Recommendation in Association with ICMR Approved Partner Laboratories.

 Currently, the services would be available only in Mumbai, Pune, Chennai, Bengaluru, Delhi, Nasik, Nagpur, Kolhapur, Aurangabad and Ahmedabad with more cities being added periodically.

 The test will be done only upon a Qualified Doctor's Prescription.

 Our Customer Care team will call the responses and share the payment link to Clients.
 They will also collect 3 documents to initiate the process: Doctor’s Prescription, Government Photo ID Proof, Duly Filled Clinical Information Form From Partner Lab.

-- Sample collection will be done by a trained technician from the partnered lab wearing PPE (Personal Protective Equipment).
+Sample collection will be done by a trained technician from the partnered lab wearing PPE (Personal Protective Equipment).

-- Reports shall also be taken care of Hence, you can be completely assured about the safety and quality of the umbilical cord blood stem cells banked with LifeCell.
+Reports shall also be taken care of Hence, you can be completely assured about the safety and quality of the umbilical cord blood stem cells banked with LifeCell.